chagynton-WORDSSCRAPER/Only-my-WordsQuiz/README.md

 2. Pick its Japanese meanings and three other meanings from one column(meaning column) in a random way
 3. Randomize four meanings order.
 4. repeat 10 times.
-5. diplay in words test form.
+5. diplay in html test form.